JARA - Jülich-Aachen Research Alliance

 The alliance thus establishes a world-class scientific environment attractive to the very best scientists.
 At the same time, JARA opens up new research opportunities and facilitates projects that would not be attainable for either of the partners on their own.
 The cooperation within JARA also extends beyond research to the areas of education, infrastructure, knowledge transfer, and services.
 This creates excellent conditions for research and the application of research results.

-JARA currently comprises the following five areas of research:
+JARA currently comprises the following six areas of research:

 Our scientists perform research on topics such as a more efficient energy generation and use, they open up opportunities for the early diagnosis of psychological and neurological disorders, develop the physical basis for new storage technologies and processors for computers, and optimize research and development projects using computer simulations.